Beautiful Plants For Your Interior

 So, how do you test the pH level of soil?
 There are a few ways we can do this with varying degrees of accuracy.

-You can of course have full ‘professional testing’ carried out by the Royal Horticultural Society who provide a soil analysis service with a full written RHS report provided.
-However, most of us would not go down this route initially, but would prefer to carry out our own test primarily ourselves at home.
+You can of course have full ‘professional testing’ carried out by the Royal Horticultural Society which provides a soil analysis service with a full written RHS report provided.
+However, most of us would not go down this route initially but would prefer to carry out our own tests primarily ourselves at home.